 Are you still explaining to potential clients what goes into working with you?
 Automate that shiz, boss!

-Because the feeling of overwhelm is a symptom, just like a case of the sniffles or putting on weight – it means something else is going on + this is your sign to get it under control.
+Because the feeling of overwhelm is a symptom, just like a case of the sniffles or putting on weight.
+It is an omen that something else is going on + you need to pay attention to get it under control.